 The Carnegie Library of Pittsburgh Trustee Endowment Match is a special limited-time opportunity for donors who wish to advance sustainable support for Library services, operations and innovation.
 By making your gift to establish a Named Endowed Fund, contributing a gift to an existing Endowed Fund or adding a gift to the General Endowment, you can leverage up to a total of $25,000 per couple in additional support through this exciting match.

 1. What is the Endowment?

 The Carnegie Library of Pittsburgh Endowment is a restricted fund established with contributions from donors just like you.
 The Endowment includes both donor-restricted funds invested in perpetuity and unrestricted funds designated by the Board of Trustees to function as endowment.
-As of January 31, 2019, the Library’s Endowment is valued at more than $16.2 million.
+As of April 30, 2020, the Library’s Endowment is valued at $16.7 million.